PavelSingh7/FIFA-2021-Rating-Prediction/README.md

 # Gradient Boosting Regressor is providing 97% accuracy and Lasso Regression is providing 89%
  ## It is better than Lasso because Gradient Boositng Regressor works well for a data with Weak Linear Relationship

- # * NOTE ( Check the Final Result csv file for the affect  international repution on ratings) *
+ # * NOTE ( Check the Final Result csv file for the affect on international repution on ratings) *